Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 npm run dev

-The code examples above show my intended patterns, but expect rough edges and missing capabilities.
-This is early-stage software from someone who's spent too much time debugging production agent failures.
+The code above shows the intended patterns; expect rough edges and missing pieces.
+This is early software from someone who's spent too much time debugging production agent failures.